setms/book/docs/requirements/analysis.md

 "If I had asked people what they wanted, they would have said faster horses."
 <!-- vale Google.FirstPerson = YES -->

+In this book, we're trying to establish an _engineering_ discipline for software development, so we'll focus on the _Complicated_ domain.
-We're not going to explore the issue of unknowable requirements any further.
+We therefore won't pursue the issue of unknowable requirements any further, trusting that Lean Startup solves that problem.

 ## Learning the domain